 Week 1.6: Getting Money#

 Research is expensive, especially lab-based research involving high-tech equipment, special materials, and people with specialized skills.
 And if you add animals, the price gets even higher.
 As we discussed last week, there are financial stakeholders funding research, including universities, governmental agencies, Industry, and special interest groups (foundations).
 The available money is limited and the number of applications and projects is high.
-One of your jobs as a scientist is to convince funders to pay for your research to be done.
+One of your tasks as a scientist is to convince funders to pay for your research.

 The main topic of this week is to discuss research funding and how to create a narrative for your ideas.
 We will discuss some of the more administrational sides of academia, such as how grant applications and research funding work.
 Further, you will learn the skills to tell the story of your research, and how to effectively use that story to convince people of the value of your project.